oVirt/ovirt-site/source/feature/diskpermissions.html.md

        Add support for Disk to `*`fn_get_entity_parents`*` stored-procedure.

-#### Install/Upgrade DB
+#### Upgrade DB

 DB Upgrade should handle the following:

-*   Add Disk Operator role to users which have VM Operators to allow permissions on Disks to VM users for the Disks which are attached to the VMs.
+*   Add Disk Operator role to users that have VM Operators to allow permissions on Disks (to VM users having Disks attached to the VMs).
-*   Add all disk related operations to the system administrator role.
+*   Add all disk related operations to the system administrator.

 #### UI Changes